MiloszKrajewski/K4os.Text.BaseX/README.md

 |        Simd |    Base64 |    Decode |  65536 |  6.196 us |  0.11 |

 > **NOTE**: These results are little biased, as .NET Base16 implementation does not
-> have allocation free encoding, so results are tainted by GC, but it is a
+> have allocation free encoding, so its results are tainted with time spent in
-> valid point though: why it does not have allocation free encoding?
+> allocation, but it is a valid point though: why it does not have allocation free encoding?
-> The other bias is the fact that these measurements are done on a quite
+> The other bias is the fact that these measurements are done on a quite large buffer so
-> large buffer so it favors SIMD implementation.
+> it favors SIMD implementation.

 Anyway, **Base16** is around **14x** faster than .NET implementation, while **Base64** is roughly **9x** faster.